oracle/oracle-database-operator/docs/sharding/provisioning/snr_system_sharding/snr_ssharding_scale_in_delete_an_existing_shard.md

-# Scale In - Delete an existing Shard from a working Oracle Sharded Database provisioned earlier with System-Managed Sharding with RAFT reolication enabled
+# Scale In - Delete an existing Shard from a working Oracle Globally Distributed Database provisioned earlier with System-Managed Sharding and RAFT reolication enabled

 **NOTE: RAFT Replication Feature is available only for Oracle 23c RDBMS and Oracle 23c GSM version.**